-Food manufacturers often fortify cereals and plant-based milks with calcium.
+Food manufacturers often fortify cereals, tofu, and plant-based milk with calcium.

 A variety of factors, including sleep apnea, can disrupt sleep patterns.

-Reducing alcohol and caffeine intake can help a person gain restful sleep, whether they have sleep apnea or not.
+Reducing alcohol and caffeine intake may help a person gain restful sleep, whether they have sleep apnea or not.

-Children learn most health-related behaviors from the adults around them, and parents who model healthful eating and exercise habits tend to pass these on.
+Children learn most health-related behaviors from the adults around them, and parents who model healthy eating and exercise habits tend to pass these on.

-There are plenty of small, positive ways to improve diet, including:
+There are plenty of small ways to improve a person’s diet, including:

-- swapping soft drinks for water and herbal tea
+- swapping soft drinks for water or herbal tea

-- ensuring each meal consists of around 50% fresh produce
+- ensuring each meal consists of some fresh produce

-- avoiding processed meats, which are high in salt and may increase the risk of colon cancer
+- limiting red and processed meats, which are high in salt and may increase the risk of colon cancer

 - eating more lean protein, which people can find in eggs, tofu, fish, and nuts

-A person may also benefit from taking a cooking class, and learning how to incorporate more vegetables into meals.
+A person may also benefit from taking a cooking class and learning how to incorporate more vegetables into their meals.

-Healthful eating has many health benefits, such as reducing the risk of heart disease, stroke, obesity, and type 2 diabetes.
-It can also boost a person’s mood and provide them with more energy.
+Healthy eating has many benefits, such as reducing the risk of heart disease, stroke, obesity, and type 2 diabetes.
+A person may also boost their mood and gain more energy by maintaining a balanced diet.

-A doctor or dietitian can provide tips on eating a more healthful diet.
+A doctor or dietitian can provide further tips for eating a more healthy diet.